Skip to main content

 You can download a birth plan template to fill in and save, stating your preferences for labour and birth, such as pain relief, and the positions you would like to be in.

-You will be advised to have the whooping cough vaccination between 16 and 32 weeks of pregnancy – ask your midwife or GP if you have not had yours yet.
+You should have had the whooping cough vaccination at around 20 weeks of pregnancy – ask your midwife or GP if you have not had yours yet.

 Read about travelling safely in pregnancy.